st1hy/Red-Calorie/README.md

 * No ads, free for all

 ## Future functionality (aka. wishlist)
+* Foremost it would be nice to have online database of products.
 * Diet planner (how much calories per each day is left)
 * Sharing prefences, ingredients and meals between users; cloud based (?)
 * Graphs, moving averages, weight loss tracker, all based on the honesty of the user.